Ethics Workshop 2018

 The photo on the home page is of Director Deborah Taylor Tate of the Administrative Office of the Courts and Judge Duane Sloane speaking at the Ethics Workshop about our nation's current opioid epidemic.
 The misuse of opiods is affecting the administration of justice across the United States.
 State courts handle 95% of all litigation in the country and are positioned to play a crucial role in combatting the opiod epidemic.
 (Click here to read about "Opioids and the Courts.")
 To address the issue and promote solutions, the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA) established the National Judicial Opiod Task Force (NJOTF) in August 2017.
 The NJOTF will make recommendations to courts at every level to support the Judiciary and help individuals make a successful recovery.
 Click here to learn more about the National Judicial Opiod Task Force.
 Use the following link to learn about Fentanyl Safety Recommendations for First Responders.

-Three New Formal Ethics Opinions
+Formal Ethics Opinions

-The second Formal Ethics Opinion, 2018-F-165, is regarding the ethical implications of a website owned and operated by a company on which businesses and invidivuals may post a description of legal services for which they are seeking representation and lawyers/law firms may subsequently submit quotes for the cost of the legal services.
+Formal Ethics Opinion, 2018-F-165, is regarding the ethical implications of a website owned and operated by a company on which businesses and invidivuals may post a description of legal services for which they are seeking representation and lawyers/law firms may subsequently submit quotes for the cost of the legal services.
 Click here to read Formal Ethics Opinion 2018-F-165.

-The third is Formal Ethics Opinion 2018-F-166 and is regarding the ethical propriety of a settlement agreement which contains a confidentiality provision that prohibits any discussion of any facet of the settlement agreement with any other person or entity, regardless of the circumstances; and which prohibits the requesting attorney from referencing the incident central to the plaintiff’s case, the year, make, and model of the subject vehicle or the identity of the Defendants.
+Formal Ethics Opinion 2018-F-166 and is regarding the ethical propriety of a settlement agreement which contains a confidentiality provision that prohibits any discussion of any facet of the settlement agreement with any other person or entity, regardless of the circumstances; and which prohibits the requesting attorney from referencing the incident central to the plaintiff’s case, the year, make, and model of the subject vehicle or the identity of the Defendants.
 Click here to read Formal Ethics Opinion 2018-F-166.

 Spring 2018 issue of Board Notes